EveThan/HackED_2022_Notes-on-paper/README.md

 ## Code, files, or folders needed to run the program 📁
 - <a href="https://colab.research.google.com/drive/1WMJ6wPWb0A0mwZyL16_OsF6U3sDkQkrc?usp=sharing" target="_blank">Notes on Paper on Google Colab</a>
 - <a href="https://github.com/ZhengEnThan/Notes-on-paper/tree/main/Sounds" target="_blank">Sounds</a>
+- key.json file which contains my credentials to connect to Google Cloud

 The Notes on Paper ipynb file is too large to be uploaded to GitHub.
 It may look like the code cells in the file are out of order.
 They are arranged in that way to make demonstrating the project for HackED 2022 easier.
 With all the previous code cells already run, simply run the code cells after the title 'Demo for HackED 2022' one by one to do a demo.